alan-passive/Passive-Integration/README.md

 4. Add Units
 5. Add Tenants and Request Deposit
 6. Fetch Deposit Status

-For testing purpose, use our development endpoint: `https://api.dev.joinpassive.com/`
+For testing purposes, use our dev endpoint: `https://api.dev.joinpassive.com/` For production purposes, use our prod endpoint: `https://api.joinpassive.com/`

+## Prerequisite

+1. Create an account on `https://app.joinpassive.com/signup`
+2. Verfy your `Owner Identity Verification` - You should receive this email after account creation

 ## Login

 - Method: Post